Before You Arrive

 Check Regis email regularly

 Don’t miss out on important information!
-The University only uses Regis addresses when sending official communications to students via email (e.g., ITS correspondence, enrollment updates, financial aid, policy announcements and academic information).
+The University only uses Regis email addresses when sending official communications to students via email (e.g., Information Technology Services (ITS) correspondence, enrollment updates, financial aid, policy announcements and academic information).

 Pack your computer